esmBot/esmBot/src/api/IMPLEMENTATION.md

-# esmBot Image API
+# esmBot Media API

-The esmBot image API is a combined HTTP and WebSocket API.
+The esmBot Media API is a combined HTTP and WebSocket API.
 The default port to access the API is 3762.
 The API supports very basic authentication, which is defined on the server via the `PASS` environment variable and is sent from the client via the Authentication header in both HTTP and WS requests.

 ## HTTP

 ### GET `/image/?id=<job id>`

-Get image data after job is finished running.
+Get output data after job is finished running.
 The Content-Type header is properly set.

 ### GET `/count`